 No one is immune to being laid low during cold and flu season.
-Dry winter weather and enclosed spaces create breeding grounds for germs, and coming down with "something" may require a pricey trip to the doctor or a small fortune spent on medications.
+Dry winter weather and enclosed spaces create breeding grounds for germs, and coming down with something may require a pricey trip to the doctor or a small fortune for medications.
 Rather than give in to what seems inevitable, boost your immunity and stay healthy by following these painless and inexpensive tips.

 It's impossible to know when you're coming in contact with nasty microorganisms invisible to the naked eye.
-To stay healthy, avoid touching your nose, mouth, and eyes -- all entry points for germs -- until it's possible to wash your hands.
+To stay healthy, avoid touching your nose, mouth, and eyes — all entry points for germs — until you can wash your hands.

 Enclosed, crowded spaces are likely to harbor the latest bug going around.
-While other people can't be avoided altogether, steer clear of places that tend to be crowded, such as concerts, sporting events, hospitals, airplanes, and the subway.
-When venturing into a throng is unavoidable, wash hands as soon as possible, don't touch your face, and keep your distance from anyone who is obviously sick.
+While you can't avoid other people altogether, whenever possible, steer clear of places that tend to be crowded, such as concerts, sporting events, hospitals, airplanes, and the subway.
+When venturing into a throng is unavoidable, wash your hands as soon as possible, don't touch your face, and keep your distance from anyone who is obviously sick.